-English, along with the vast majority of the world’s languages, uses what linguists call “egocentric” or “relative” spatial description.
-So if you were to describe where something is, you would give a description referring to how it’s positioned relative to you.
-“The light switch is to your left.
+English, along with the vast majority of the world’s languages, uses what linguists call egocentric or relative spatial description.
+So if you were to describe where something is, you would give a description referring to how it’s positioned relative to you: “The light switch is to your left.
 The TV is on your right.”
-Likewise, if you were asked to give directions, you’d describe the route relative to your position along it at each point.
-“Turn left at the traffic lights, then take the second right.”
+Likewise, if you were asked to give directions, you’d describe the route relative to your position along it at each point: “Turn left at the traffic lights, then take the second right.”
 The problem with egocentric descriptions like these, however, is that they constantly alter as we change our position—all it takes for your left and right as they are at the moment to become your forwards and backwards is a 90-degree turn.
-But the 780 speakers of the Australian Aboriginal language Guugu Yimithirr don’t have this problem.
-Instead, they have an almost superhuman sense of spatial awareness [PDF].
+But the speakers of the Australian Aboriginal language Guugu Yimithirr don’t have this problem.
+Instead, they have a fantastic sense of spatial awareness [PDF].

 Guugu Yimithirr, or Guguyimidjir, has no words for left and right.
 Instead, speakers give all their descriptions and directions based roughly on the fixed four cardinal points of the compass: north, south, east and west.
 So the light switch might be to your west as you enter the room, the television to your east.
 You might turn north at the traffic lights, then take the second road on the east.
 This sense of place even carries into inanimate objects, so if the reader of a book were to be facing north, they would turn the pages from east to west.
 Look at a print of American Gothic hanging on the east wall of an art gallery, and the woman would be to the north of the man (who would be holding the pitchfork in his right hand—handedness is one of the few areas that Guugu Yimithirr does differentiate between the two).